 What are some characteristics of strong and resilient communities?
 Do you feel included in your community?
 How do discrimination, racism, and bias affect communal bonds?
 How has the COVID-19 pandemic brought out the best in your community?
 Can we utilize our periods of solitude to better understand our social needs and responsibilities?

-We encourage you to creatively explore these concepts, and more, in Regional and National competitions and workshops during MIST 2020.
+We encourage you to creatively explore these concepts and more in online Regional and National competitions and workshops during MIST 2021.
 Remember that unique projects displaying creativity and insight will be judged most favorably.